pradeepk6/eshop/README.md

 pom file and Repositorymap.xml to see what drivers and versions specified.
-If the plugin fails to download at all or the specified binary then driver binaries have to be downloaded manually and the 'system property' has to be passed in via maven.<br>For eg:  mvn verify -Dbrowser="chrome" -Dwebdriver.chrome.driver="file location of standalone driver exe file"
+If the plugin fails to download at all or the specified binary then driver binaries have to be downloaded manually and the 'system property' has to be passed in via maven command line.<br>For eg:  mvn verify -Dbrowser="chrome" -Dwebdriver.chrome.driver="file location of standalone driver exe file"